helloitsurdvq/C_intro/README.md

-# IT3220 code for my exam
+# my works for the IT3220 exam